konstructio/kubefirst/docs/tooling/argo/cwft-helm.md

 ## helm-set-environment-version

-This function set version as enviroment variable
+This function set version as environment variable

 ## helm-increment-chart-patch